 The model simulation shows that expected benefits for sustainability are to raise average groundwater levels at coastal monitoring in SCWD's service area and reduce the risk of seawater intrusion.
-The figure below (Figure 4-4) shows running five-year averages of simulated groundwater levels at representative monitoring points for seawater intrusion (section 3.3.3.3) in SCWD's service area.
-The simulated groundwater levels are compared to groundwater level proxies (section 3.6) for minimum thresholds (black dots) and measurable objectives (black dashes) adjusted for sea level rise.
-Projected sea level rise of 2.3 feet is added to the groundwater level proxies (see Section 3.6.2.1.1).
+A simulation of the project, in combination with the Pure Water Soquel project, under projected future climate conditions using the MGA Model demonstrates these expected benefits.
+The figure below (Figure 4-4 The figure below (Figure 4-4) shows running five-year averages of simulated groundwater levels at representative monitoring points for seawater intrusion (section 3.3.3.3) in SCWD's service area.
+The simulated groundwater levels are compared to groundwater level proxies (section 3.6) for minimum thresholds (black dots) and measurable objectives (black dashes) adjusted for sea level rise.2- Projected sea level rise of 2.3 feet is added to the groundwater level proxies (see Section 3.6.2.1.1).

-Without a SCWD ASR project, five-year averages of simulated groundwater levels are not projected to achieve and maintain measurable objectives at the representative monitoring points and are below the minimum threshold in the AA unit.
+Without SCWD'sa SCWD ASR project, five-year averages of simulated groundwater levels are not projected to achieve and maintain measurable objectives at the representative monitoring points and are below the minimum threshold in the AA unit.
 This is the case whether or not the Pure Water Soquel project is implemented (yellow line labeled Baseline without Pure Water Soquel and blue dashes labeled PWS with Pure Water Soquel but no ASR) as the simulated Pure Water Soquel project does not substantially raise groundwater levels in much of the SCWD service area.
 With a simulated project that injects water at the existing SCWD Beltz wells and reduces overall pumping at the Beltz wells (green line labeled PWS+ASR), it is projected that measurable objectives will be achieved and maintained in the A unit that is the main source of groundwater supply for SCWD and minimum thresholds will be achieved and maintained in the AA unit such that undesirable results for seawater intrusion do not occur.
 The project is projected to raise groundwater levels sufficiently such that sustainability is maintained even as SCWD increases recovery pumping to meet drought demand from the 2050s into the early 2060s.